 Near their house was the Hasidic synagogue, and a little farther on, the Misnagdic synagogue.[NOTE]Hasidim, followers of the Baal Shem Tov, emphasized ecstatic singing and dancing, while the Misnagdim, their opponents, followed the Vilna Gaon in upholding traditional rabbinic Judaism.
 The two synagogues were considered the spiritual center of the shtetl.
 People went three times a day to pray, and took the children with them on the Sabbath.
 Rabbis and traveling preachers visited the synagogues and gave religious talks.

-The house of Nochem [Chaimovich] the shoemaker was next to the Hasidic synagogue.
+The house of Nochum [Chaimovich] the shoemaker was next to the Hasidic synagogue.
 They had three sons and two daughters.
 One son left for Brazil, and one daughter, Beylka, left for Palestine in the 1930s and worked on a kibbutz.
-In 1963 she came to visit her brother and sister in Vilna. (see photo)
+In 1963 she came to visit her brother and sister in Vilna (photo).

-Nochem's brother Gimpel [Chaimovich], who lived nearby, was a marksman hired by Binyomin Joffe, the forest merchant.
+Nochum's brother Gimpel [Chaimovich], who lived nearby, worked as a business manager for Binyomin Yoffe, the lumber merchant.
 Gimpel also had a family of good size, but there was no work for the children in the shtetl so the children moved to Kovno (Kaunas) to find work.

 cheder: Jewish primary school.
 A friend of Moyshe's lived in a village eight kilometers from the shtetl.
 Their family was attacked in the middle of the night and murdered by drunken Lithuanians.